sharmisthasg/ASR_SRU/README.md

 ## IMPLEMENTATIONS

-### HMMLEARN FOR TAMIL AND TELUGU DIGITS RECOGNITION
+### HMMLEARN FOR TAMIL AND TELUGU DIGITS, AND TELUGU WORDS RECOGNITION

 ### Dependencies